Scott Donaldson becomes first solo kayaker to cross Tasman Sea

 Trans-Tasman kayaker Scott Donaldson has made history tonight, becoming the first person to paddle a kayak solo between Australia and New Zealand.

+Tired and disheveled, he was helped ashore then mobbed by loved ones.

-A crowd of about 350 was gathered on Ngāmotu Beach waiting for the kayaker to arrive.
+A crowd of about 350 had gathered on Ngāmotu Beach waiting for the kayaker to arrive.

 Family and friends, including Donaldson's wife Sarah and their 8-year-old son Zac waited at the yacht club before venturing out as he neared the shore.